HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-28][Active] https://github.com/djc/quinn - QUIC is an IETF Working Group that is chartered to deliver the next transport protocol for the Internet.
 Quinn is an implementation of the QUIC transport protocol undergoing standardization by the IETF.
 It is suitable for experimental use.
 The implementation is split up into the state machine crate quinn-proto which performs no I/O internally and is suitable for use with custom event loops, and a high-level tokio-compatible API in quinn.
 See quinn/examples/ for usage.
 [2019-10-28][Active] https://github.com/housleyjk/ws-rs  Lightweight, event-driven WebSockets for Rust.
 This library provides an implementation of WebSockets, RFC6455 using MIO.
 It allows for handling multiple connections on a single thread, and even spawning new client connections on the same thread.
 This makes for very fast and resource efficient WebSockets.
 The API design abstracts away the menial parts of the WebSocket protocol and allows you to focus on application code without worrying about protocol conformance.
 However, it is also possible to get low-level access to individual WebSocket frames if you need to write extensions or want to optimize around the WebSocket protocol.
 [2019-10-28][Active] https://github.com/libpnet/libpnet - Cross-platform, low level networking using the Rust.
+[2019-10-28][Active] https://github.com/tower-rs/tower - fn(Request) -> Future<Response>.
+Tower aims to make it as easy as possible to build robust networking clients and servers.
+It is protocol agnostic, but is designed around a request / response pattern.
+If your protocol is entirely stream based, Tower may not be a good fit. https://github.com/notify-rs/notify - Cross-platform filesystem notification library for Rust(Looking for desktop notifications instead?
+Have a look at notify-rust or alert-after).
+As used by: alacritty, cargo watch, cobalt, docket, mdBook, pax rdiff, rust-analyzer, timetrack, watchexec, xi-editor, and others.

 ### Serialization
 [2019-10-23][Active] https://github.com/BurntSushi/byteorder - Rust library for reading/writing numbers in big-endian and little-endian.